tobimori/kirby-mux/README.md

 # Kirby Mux

 Experimental plugin for adding Mux video support to Kirby.
+This is used in production of multiple on my sites for years, but I don't think it's ready for a paid-for "production release".
+If you're interested in this plugin, please send me an email and I can provide a custom offer for implementation in your site.

 ## Setup